LCA-EET/LCA/readme_new.md

 This mod allows Corwin to be added to the party in Shadows of Amn, and Caelar to be added in Throne of Bhaal.
 Players can either continue the romance they started with Corwin in Siege of Dragonspear, or they can start a new romance with her after her arrival in Athkatla.
 The mod adds more than 200 new dialogs spread across the four games of the Bhaalspawn saga.
 Moreover, there are dozens of new items, quests, and cutscenes to enjoy.
 </p>
 <p>
 If you have any questions, or would like to provide feedback, you can reach me on <a href="https://discord.gg/hwGf39gW9g">Discord</a>.
-Alternatively, you can send me an e-mail at <a href="mailto:LCAMod@danielvalle.net">LCAMod@danielvalle.net</a>, or, you can post your questions or concerns to the <a href="https://www.gibberlings3.net/forums/topic/36832-announcing-love-conquers-all-lca-%E2%80%93-corwin-romance-mod-for-eet" target="_blank">Gibberlings3 forum post</a>.
+Alternatively, you can send me an e-mail at <a href="mailto:LCAMod@danielvalle.net">LCAMod@danielvalle.net</a>, or you can post your questions or concerns to the <a href="https://www.gibberlings3.net/forums/topic/36832-announcing-love-conquers-all-lca-%E2%80%93-corwin-romance-mod-for-eet" target="_blank">Gibberlings3 forum post</a>.
 I hope that you have as much enjoyment in playing this mod as I did in creating it.
 </p>

 ### New Quests